-The young man fidgeted as he sat under the watchful eyes of the administrative official.
+The young man fidgeted under the watchful eyes of the administrative official —

 — The thing!
-What I’ve been telling you about!
+The thing that I’ve been telling you about!

-The Official gave him a stern look from underneath his oculo-lenses.
+The official gave him a cold look from above his oculo-lenses.

 The young man was taken aback.

-— Uh, Informatics and…I think Superstatics?
-Statistics?
+— Uh, Informatics and…I think Statistics?
+Super-statistics?
 Super-something, it said over the door.

 A small wooden figurine spilled out: a chess pawn.

 Both parties stood staring at it for a moment.
-The Official turned to the young man, with the demeanour of someone who didn’t nearly have time for this sort of nonsense, and especially before breakfast.
+The official turned to the young man, with the demeanour of someone who didn’t nearly have time for this sort of nonsense, and especially before breakfast.

 The young man met his eyes in earnest.

-— No!
-It’s not that at all.
+— No, not at all!
 You’ll see it with your own eyes — or you won’t, rather.
-You see, the whenever you take your eyes off it for a moment, even just a moment — for instance —
+You see, the whenever you take your eyes off it for a moment, even a moment — for instance —

 He looked down at the Touchdesk.